Egg Roll in a Bowl Flavorful and Simple Meal Recipe

 Remove from heat, garnish with chopped green onions and sesame seeds (if desired).

-- Presentation Tips: Serve in deep bowls, garnished with extra green onions and sesame seeds.
+Serve in deep bowls, garnished with extra green onions and sesame seeds.
 Pair with chopsticks for an authentic touch!